megawac/MutationObserver.js/README.md

 ### Performance

-The shim will check observed nodes usually 25 times per second (40 ms interval) for mutations (by default).
+By default, the polyfill will check observed nodes about 25 times per second (~30 ms interval) for mutations.
 Try running the [JSLitmus tests in the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html).
 From my tests of expected case (no mutations), ie9 can run the `childList` algorithm on an element with 50 children about 2800 times/sec enabled and ``subtree` on an element with 250 sub-children 550 times.
-Set `MutationObserver_period` if 25 times a second (*40 ms*) is too frequent or not frequent enough...
-TODO I should implement a heuristic to set the `_period`.
+Set `MutationObserver_period` to change the interval.

 ### Dependencies and Compatibility

-The shim relies on the following methods to be supported or shimmed:
+The polyfill relies on the following methods to be supported or shimmed:

 * `Array.prototype.indexOf`
 * `Array.prototype.forEach`